Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 # Contacting

-If you are experiencing any issues of you would like to reach out for support please pay my discord [HaXRu$](https://discord.com/channels/763191086117814282/783871684989419572/783872347886190602) a visit.
+If you are experiencing any issues or you would like to reach out for support please pay my discord [HaXRu$](https://discord.com/channels/763191086117814282/783871684989419572/783872347886190602) a visit.
 Its a discord server created to unite multiple modding communites and form a bridge where we can work together to create interesting projects and see them to fruition!
 I am looking forward to watching this server grow and getting the oppertunity to work with some great talent!
 I also strive to provide support for the multiple modding communities that are going to be part of HaXRu$.